-An Oregon non-disclosure agreement is a legally binding document when properly written.
+An Oregon non-disclosure agreement may be a legally binding document when properly written.
 An Oregon non-disclosure agreement should only be used to define and protect legitimate trade and business secrets.

 Oregon’s Uniform Trade Secrets Act, ORS 646.461 through 646.475, governs the use of non-disclosure agreements.